IPNB PSYCHOTHERAPY OF AUSTIN | AUSTIN, TX

 Coronavirus and collective stress around the world.
 Why this moment so anxiety-producing and how can we stay resilient in the face of it.

 Our couples come to us so often saying that communication issues are their biggest hardship.
-In this video Kelly Edwards, LPC-Intern, LMFT-Associate and Juliane Taylor Shore LPC-S, LMFT-S share one tool that can transform your communication issues when you want to share something about a difficult moment with your partner.
-Grounding in Love and Repair?!?
-Yes, please.
+In this video, IPNB clinician Kelly Edwards, LPC Associate, LMFT Associate and founder Juliane Taylor Shore LPC-S, LMFT-S, SEP share one tool that can transform your communication issues when you want to share something about a difficult moment with your partner.
+Grounding in Love and Repair?
+Yes, please!

 Jules joins Kimberly May LPC-S, LMFT, founder of Substance Use Therapy Austin, to discuss harm reduction as it pertains to substance use therapy, as well as dispel some myths about this model and talk about the importance of compassion and connection, because "The opposite of addiction is not sobriety, it's connection".